-Over the years I have written many travel-blogs on Viking related activities in Iceland as those of you, who read my travel-blog, know - I love my Viking ancestry and am always on the look-out for Viking related locations and activities to show you in Iceland.
-And guess what, in my own city, Reykjavík, I found a professional studio off Laugavegur, our main shopping street downtown, which specialises in Viking portraits.
+Over the years I have written many travel-blogs on Viking-related activities in Iceland as those of you, who read my travel-blog, know - I love my Viking ancestry and am always on the look-out for Viking-related locations and activities to show you in Iceland.
+And guess what, in my own city, Reykjavík, I found a professional studio off Laugavegur, our main shopping street downtown, which specializes in Viking portraits.

 I think this is a great souvenir to take back home from Iceland, maybe the best - a unique, professional Viking portrait of yourself - alone - or with your friends and family - showing the mysterious and fierce unleashing of your inner Viking warrior in Iceland!